vgrosado/victor-rosado-patch-client/README.md

 npm start
 The application will be accessible at http://localhost:3000 by default.
+*For best results, inspect and set dimensions to 390 x 844*

 Explore the application and interact with existing profiles to experience the PATCH platform!